PramodKumarYadav/Circle/README.md

 4. Run the main.ps1 script in the root folder of this project.
 5. You should see the results in directory './TestResults/*'

+# Feature List (to add in future)
+* Option to filter on dates
+* Option to show names in final output (by user providing say a download of name-number document from his phone to say test-data directory)
+* Option to download data from lycamobile via script.
+* Option to parse more than one pdf documents at a time.

 # Reference
 * [Readme markdown-cheatsheet](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md "Readme markdown-cheatsheet")
 * [emoji-cheat-sheet](https://www.webfx.com/tools/emoji-cheat-sheet/ "emoji-cheat-sheet")